 To find custom processes in FYI, go to the Automation dashboard.
 To add a Custom Process, click the Add Custom Process button.

-Custom Processes can only be set up or edited by an FYI administrator or a user in a User Group with Administer Automation set "On" (refer to Managing User Groups).
-Custom Process is only available for practices on the "Pro" plan.
+Custom Processes can only be set up or edited by an FYI Admin, or a user in a User Group that has Permissions enabled for Automations (refer to Managing User Groups).

 For a video walkthrough of Adding a Custom Process, refer to Creating a Custom Process to Email in Bulk (3 min).
 This covers the steps required to prepare a 'bulk email' automation.
 The same method can be followed when creating any custom process in your practice.
 If you prepare a similar process and then want to test it, refer below to Testing a Custom Process.